Revised by-laws approved by Staff Council as of December 20, 2017

 If a vacancy on the Election Committee occurs mid-term, the Chair of the Staff Council will notify all members of Staff Council that the selection process, as described above, will need to be held to fill the vacancy.
 The notice given to the members of Staff Council must be at least a minimum of two (2) weeks before the selection process is to occur.
 The individual selected will serve the remainder of the term.

-- During the month of October of each even numbered year, the Election Committee will meet with the Division of Human Resources to review the election procedures.
+2. During the month of October of each even numbered year, the Election Committee will meet with the Division of Talent and Culture to review the election procedures.

-- During the active election process, the Election Committee shall be authorized to make decisions regarding any questions or concerns posed to the Committee by the Division of Human Resources regarding election administration.
+4. During the active election process, the Election Committee shall be authorized to make decisions regarding any questions or concerns posed to the Committee by the Division of Talent and Culture regarding election administration.
 The Election Committee may seek the opinion of the Staff Council Executive Committee, if needed.
 Decisions will be made by a majority vote.
 If this authority is exercised during the active election process, the Election Committee will document all decisions made and present a report of such activity to Staff Council in the month of May following the election.

 e.
 Compensation Committee

-- The Compensation Committee meets with central Human Resources – Classification and Compensation quarterly to kee p abreast/discuss a ny compensation issues or changes.
+1. The Compensation Committee meets with central Talent and Culture – Classification and Compensation quarterly to keep abreast/discuss any compensation issues or changes.

-- Review and rese arch issues concerning compensation philosophy, structure, and systems in regard to the classified staff employees.
+2. Review and research issues concerning compensation philosophy, structure, and systems in regard to the classified staff employees.

 Article IX – Executive Committee